-To meet the contractually stipulated VC-C vibration requirements, various vibration mitigation measures have been taken.
-During the dispute procedure in 2017, the first Committee of Experts judged that the cost scope of these measures was €20.7 million, of which 40% was to be remunerated by the Contracting Authority.
-Thereafter, further continuous measures were taken and the actual costs of the measures were proven higher than judged in 2017.
-A new dispute resolution proceeding is active to determine the amount of the extra costs and division thereof between the parties.
-By the end of July 2021, the Committee of Experts (02) rendered its binding interim advice on the costs of the measures and determined that 50% of the higher costs are to be compensated by the Contracting Authority.
-In order to form a final binding advice, the Committee has appointed a cost expert to determine and report on the amount of the costs.
-The amount of the costs was determined by the expert and followed by the Committee in December 2023 and has been taken into account in the valuation of the project accordingly.
+To meet the contractually stipulated vibration requirements, various vibration mitigation measures have been taken.
+During the dispute procedure in 2017, the first Committee of Experts judged to set the cost scope of these measures at €20.7 million, of which 40% percent was to be remunerated by the Contracting Authority.
+Thereafter, further continuous measures were taken and the actual costs of the measures proved higher than judged in 2017.
+A new dispute resolution proceeding was initiated by MEET in November 2020 to determine the amount and distribution between parties of the costs.
+By the end of July 2021, the Committee of Experts (02) shared its final (interim) verdict on the costs of the measures and determined that 50% of the higher costs are to be compensated.
+In order to form a final verdict, the Committee appointed an independent cost expert to determine and report on the amount of the costs, who issued a final report in November 2023.
+On December 19, 2023, the Committee issued a final binding advice.
+Result of this binding advice is that the Contracting Authority is obliged to reimburse MEET regarding the mitigating measures.
+MEET has decided not to appeal this advice, neither did the Contracting Authority; therefore the outcome of this dispute procedure is final.

-The basis for current result valuation are the compensations granted under the final (interim) verdict and the incurred financial consequences for implementing the vibration measures.
-This forms the basis of management's current best estimates, which lead to a combined negative project result of €194.1 million and provisions included in this result are recognised in and attributable to 2021.
-The procedure has not yet led to a final conclusion on additional remuneration.
-Consequently, no reliable estimate of further compensation can be made and thus no compensation on top of the final (interim) verdict for these events is accounted for, whereas management expects (partial) recovery of such amounts.
+The basis for current result valuation are the compensations granted under the final binding advice and the incurred financial consequences for implementing the vibration measures.
+This forms the basis of management's current best estimates, leading to a combined negative project result of €194.1 million, and provisions included in this result are recognized in and attributable to 2022.
+The procedure has now led to a prudent conclusion on additional fees.
+Consequently, a reasonably reliable estimate of settlement of compensation can be made.
+Hardly any additional compensation over and above the final binding advice judgment has been recognized for these events, as a result of which management expects that such amounts are unlikely to be recovered.
+However, it should be noted that agreements have not yet been definitively signed.

-Change Orders Contracting Authority GAP III and Recalibration Process 1 (Committee of Experts (03)) In recent years, the Contracting Authority has requested several Change Orders, which have - together with the COVID-19-situation within the same timeframe - caused (critical) delays and resulted in significant financial consequences.
-These Change Orders relate amongst others to changing of the classification of the generic laboratories in the Tower ('Recalibration Process 1') and modifications required to realise a polio laboratory in the special labs wing.
-As a result thereof, the building was not available at the original Scheduled Availability Date (August 31, 2021).
+Change Orders Contracting Authority GAP III and Recalibration Process 1 (Committee of Experts (03) In recent years, the Contracting Authority has requested several Change Orders, which have - together with the COVID-19-situation within the same timeframe - caused (critical) delays and resulted in significant financial consequences.
+These Change Orders relate amongst others to changing of the classification of the generic laboratories in the Tower ('Recalibration Process 1') and modifications required to realise a polio laboratory in the special labs wing to meet updated WHO requirements.
+As a result, the building was not available at the original Scheduled Availability Date (August 31, 2021).
 Parties disagree on both the amount of the financial consequences and the duration of the critical delay and have therefore started the contractual dispute procedure.